beNative/docforge/FUNCTIONAL_MANUAL.md

 - **New Document:** Click the `+` icon at the top of the sidebar or use the `Ctrl+N` shortcut.
 New documents default to Markdown.
 - **New Code File:** Click the code icon.
 A dialog will appear asking you to provide a filename with an extension (e.g., `script.js`) for automatic language detection.
+- **New from Clipboard:** Use the command palette entry or sidebar menu item to create a document from the current clipboard contents.
+DocForge will import the text verbatim, detect the document type automatically, and report the classification in the activity log.
+If clipboard access is denied, the app shows guidance for restoring permissions.
 - **New Root Folder:** Click the folder icon with a `+` to create a new folder at the root of your document list.
 - **New Subfolder:** Select an existing folder and click the "New Subfolder" icon to create a folder inside it.
 - **Duplicate Selection:** Select one or more items and click the "Duplicate" icon to create a deep copy.